-If you’re committed to learning the foreign exchange trading language and start developing your trading strategy you’re going to be trading like a professional trader.
+If you’re committed to learning the foreign exchange trading language and start developing your trading strategy, you’ll be trading like a professional trader.
 Foreign exchange trading can become another source of income for yourself if you develop the right skills.

 While every market has its own characteristics, FX trading is extremely popular among new traders and fairly accessible.
 If you already decided that the Forex market is for you, follow our Forex trading tutorial to get the proper education.

-We also have many Forex trading strategies that suit all type of trading style, so make sure you check out our blog.
+We also have many Forex trading strategies that suit all types of trading styles, so make sure you check out our blog.

 Thank you for reading!